Makr91/zoneweaver-api/docs/guides/index.md

 # Guides
 {: .no_toc }

-Step-by-step guides for setting up and using the ZoneWeaver API.
+Step-by-step guides for setting up and using the ZoneweaverAPI.

 ## Available Guides

 - [Getting Started](getting-started/) - Initial setup and configuration
-- [Production Installation](production-installation/) - Install ZoneWeaver API using OmniOS packages
+- [Production Installation](production-installation/) - Install ZoneweaverAPI using OmniOS packages
 - [Development Installation](development-installation/) - Set up development environment
 - [Authentication](authentication/) - API key setup and usage

 ---

-These guides will help you get up and running with the ZoneWeaver API quickly and efficiently.
+These guides will help you get up and running with the ZoneweaverAPI quickly and efficiently.